starovoitovs/starovoitovs.github.io/_posts/2021-03-21-deep-limit-order-book-strategy.markdown

 ---
 layout: post
 title:  "Deep prediction model based on recent limit order book history"
-date:   2021-03-21 12:35:11 +0200
+date:   2021-03-21
 categories: algo-trading
 ---

-> The code for this article can be found on [github](https://github.com/starovoitovs/deribot/).

-We consider a deep model for prediction of market moves based on the history of the limit order book.
+We build a neural net for prediction of market moves based on the order book history.
 The model is based on the [DeepLOB](https://arxiv.org/pdf/1808.03668.pdf) paper and consists of the CNN and LSTM components.
-A sequence of CNN layers enables representation learning while LSTM module should capture temporal dependence.
-As input the model takes prices and volumes of 10 bids and asks closest to the mid-price for the 100 most recent timesteps (thus input is a 400-dimensional vector).
+A sequence of CNN layers enables representation learning (= feature learning), while LSTM module captures temporal dependence.
+As the input the model takes prices and volumes of 10 bids and asks closest to the mid-price for the 100 most recent timesteps (thus input is a 400-dimensional vector).
 The regressors are built based on the difference of future and past moving averages, the "memory" parameter (length of the sliding window) can be chosen based on the sampling rate and market activity/liquidity.

-We then convert the problem into a classification task by quantizing the labels to -1/0/+1 based on the specified threshold hyperparameter.
+We convert the problem into a classification task by quantizing the labels to -1/0/+1 based on the specified threshold hyperparameter.
 The model thus outputs probabilities of the down-move/no-move/up-move after several ticks.
 Both prediction horizon and memory parameter are tunable hyperparameters based on the market activity.
 If the threshold value is too high (i.e. we try to capture only sizable market moves), the classes are going to be imbalanced and the prediction power of the model lower.
 The threshold value is thus chosen to indicate a move of the magnitude of several dollars.

 ![Training results](/assets/posts/deep-limit-order-book-strategy/training.png)
 *Training results (random guessing would give accuracy of ~33.3%)*